joelpereira/terraform-provider-densify/docs/index.md

 page_title: "densify Provider"
 subcategory: ""
 description: |-
-  Retrieve Densify Recommendations for cloud or container resources.
+  Retrieve right-sizing optimizations directly from the Densify API for cloud and/or container resources.
 ---

 # densify Provider

-Retrieve Densify Recommendations for cloud or container resources.
+Retrieve right-sizing optimizations directly from the Densify API for cloud and/or container resources.